shivamnegi92/Big-Data-and-Intelligence-Analytics/README.md

 Project 1: Analyzing IBM HR Analytics Employee Attrition & Performance using Decision Tree and Keras Deep Learning

-    -Performed exploratory data analysis of the given data, identified features and performed data cleaninsing -Implemented data driven visualization to provide better insight using libries like Seaborn and Plotly.
+    -Performed exploratory data analysis of the given data, identified features and performed data cleaninsing -Implemented data driven visualization to provide better insight using libraries like Seaborn and Plotly.
     -Designed machine learning models and performed model adjustments to improve its performances -Implemented deep learning library Keras for the created modified data